afmcl/MUSE-gas-velocities/README.md

 Examples.

-1. Starting from a fully reduced MUSE datacube (DATA extension), make an H alpha velocity map in a range [-300,300] km/s and process the fit on 2 cores
+1. Starting from a fully reduced MUSE datacube, make an H alpha velocity map in a range [-300,300] km/s and process the fit on 2 cores

   python musevel_run.py path_to_cube/cube_name.fits Halpha [-300,300] 2